How to Connect to a Remote Server via SSH from Windows, Linux, or Mac

 Both the client and server participate in establishing a secure SSH communication channel.
 Creating an SSH connection relies on the following components and steps:

 • Client-side component.
 A client-side component is an application or program used to connect to another machine.
-The client uses remote host information to initiate the connection through the program.
+The client uses remote host information to initiate the connection.
 If the credentials are verified, the program establishes an encrypted connection.

 • Server-side component.
 On the server's side, an SSH daemon constantly listens to a specific TCP/IP port (the default SSH port number is 22) for possible client connection requests.
 Once a client initiates a connection through the defined port, the SSH daemon responds with the software and the protocol versions it supports.
-The default protocol version for SSH communication is version 2.
+The default protocol version for SSH communication is version two, while version one is deprecated.

 • Authentication.
-When establishing a connection, the client provides identification data to the server (as a username/password or SSH keys).
-If the provided credentials are correct, SSH creates a new encrypted communication session.
+When establishing a connection, the client provides identification data to the server (as a username/password, key pairs, or multi-factor authentication).
+If the provided information is correct, SSH creates a new encrypted communication session.

 Note: For more details, check out our comprehensive guide on how SSH works.